Cherusci: Campaigns of Germanicus

+Arminius after Germanicus

+Soon after the departure of Germanicus, Arminius and Maroboduus turned upon each other.
+They were quite evenly matched according to Tacitus.
+Two major allies of Maroboduus, the Semnones and Langobardi, switched to the side of Arminius, while the faction of the uncle of Arminius, Inguiomerus, joined Maroboduus.
+After a destructive battle Maroboduus withdrew to his camp in the hills, and suffered from largescale desertions.
+He asked the Romans for help, but they refused.

+As early as 19 AD, a Chattan noble made an offer to the Roman senate to assassinate Arminius.
+In 21 AD Arminius was killed by his own relatives for trying to raise himself above the aristocratic society of his people, and become a king.
+Tacitus says that he lived thirty-seven years, and in the time of Tacitus he was still a theme of song among barbarous nations, although he was unknown to Greek historians, and not as famous as he should be among the Romans.

+After Germanicus

 After Arminius's murder, the Romans left the Cherusci more or less to their own devices.
-In CE 47, the Cherusci asked Rome to send Italicus, the son of Flavus and nephew of Arminius, to become their chieftain, as civil war had destroyed their other nobility.
+In 47 AD, the Cherusci asked Rome to send Italicus, the son of Flavus and nephew of Arminius, to become their chieftain, as civil war had destroyed their other nobility.
 He was initially well liked but, since he was raised in Rome as a Roman citizen, he soon fell out of favor.

-He was succeeded by Chariomerus, presumably his son, who was defeated by the Chatti and deposed around CE 88.
+After a fierce struggle which he won, Italicus became proud, and was expelled but then reinstalled by the neighbouring Langobardi.

+Surviving information about the Cherusci after this time is limited.
+Dio Cassius mentions a king of the Cherusci named Chariomerus who was driven out of his kingdom by the neighbouring Chatti during the reign of the emperor Domitian (reigned 81-96), because he was too friendly with the Romans.
+He gathered some companions and successfully returned.
+However his allies deserted him when he sent hostages to the Romans, and so became the suppliant of the emperor.
+He did not secure any military support from the Romans, only money.

-Tacitus (56–c.
-120) writes of the Cherusci:Dwelling on one side of the Chauci and Chatti, the Cherusci long cherished, unassailed, an excessive and enervating love of peace.
-This was more pleasant than safe, for to be peaceful is self-deception among lawless and powerful neighbours.
-Where the strong hand decides, moderation and justice are terms applied only to the more powerful; and so the Cherusci, ever reputed good and just, are now called cowards and fools, while in the case of the victorious Chatti success has been identified with prudence.
-The downfall of the Cherusci brought with it also that of the Fosi, a neighbouring tribe, which shared equally in their disasters, though they had been inferior to them in prosperous days.
+Tacitus said that in his time, about 100 AD, the Cherusci had "long cherished, unassailed, an excessive and enervating love of peace".
+According to him this "was more pleasant than safe, for to be peaceful is self-deception among lawless and powerful neighbours".
+The Cherusci, "ever reputed good and just, are now called cowards and fools", while their neighbours the Chatti were now associated with success and prudence.
+Tacitus also noted the downfall of the Fosi, a neighbouring tribe who "shared equally in their disasters, though they had been inferior to them in prosperous days".

-Claudius Ptolemy's Geography places the Cherusci, Calucones, and Chamavi (Καμαυοὶ, Kamauoì) all near one other and "Mount Melibocus" (probably the Harz Mountains).

 The later history of the Cherusci is unattested.